Intro

 Read more

-The Ainos Pony is an incredibly rare breed of pony found only on the western Greek island of Kefalonia in the Gulf of Pátras.
+The Ainos or Aenos Pony is an incredibly rare breed of pony found only on the western Greek island of Kefalonia in the Gulf of Pátras.
 Sadly, tourism, poaching and lack of grazing land are a major threat to this breed – their numbers shrink every year.

 Read more